 Instructions

-- Cook on low with the cover on.
+- Cook on low with the lid on.
 DO NOT cook on high.
-Crock pots can vary, so check the chocolate at 90 minutes into cooking.
+Crock pots vary, so stir and check the chocolate 90 minutes into cooking.
 It is done when you can mix everything thoroughly.
 It will usually take about 2 hours.

 - Allow to cool for about 2 hours.